 Admission: adults 10 francs, children 6 – 15 years 6 francs, family admission (max.
 2 adults and max.
 4 children aged 6 – 15 years) costs 24 francs.

 Although the zoo is not large, I recommend taking a folding map of the area at the ticket office.
 But don’t worry, if you don’t take it, you certainly won’t get lost in the zoo.
 There are boards with an orientation plan in several places, you can also follow the arrows during the tour.

 You can make the visit more fun for kids with an audio guide, which you can download as a mobile application using a QR code.
 The guide starts at the main entrance and continues to the next 10 stops at the zoo, where you can listen to the stories of local animals.
 The guide is spoken in a dialect.
 You can also try a quiz with the kids and test how well you know the animals.

-Although the vivarium is currently closed to visitors, we were here two years ago, so I can show you what it looks like here.
+Although the vivarium was closed in 2021 to visitors due to covid measures, we were here two years ago, so I can show you what it looks like here.
 First of all, be prepared for the fact that it is quite hot here, but there are hangers for your coats ready.
 Some people here may breathe harder due to the heat and increased humidity (don’t tell me I didn’t warn you).
 In the vivarium you will find a wide range of species – birds, reptiles, primates, amphibians, fish and even insects, all in a beautifully created tropical environment.

 You will definitely be captivated by the aquarium showing coral reefs.